bertramrichter/brplotviz/README.md

 We can put out the table formatted as a LaTeX table as well.
 After copying into a `.tex` file and compiling it with LaTeX, it is typeset with professional quality.
-For this to work, follow the additional measures as described in \ref brplotviz.table.print_table_LaTeX().
+For this to work, follow the additional steps as described in \ref brplotviz.table.print_table_LaTeX().

 ```
 brplotviz.table.print_table_LaTeX(